Shoulder Pain Relief: Posture

-Good posture and its effect on upper back pain and neck pain is a topic I discuss a lot when educating clients.
+Good posture and its effect on upper back pain and neck pain is a topic I discuss a lot when educating clients in person and during telehealth sessions.
 Whether clients are coming to me for injury rehabilitation, sports massage therapy, or personal training, their everyday posture will impact their course of treatment or training in significant ways.
 When good upper body posture is [combined with proper belly breathing and low back stabilization], you have a great program for preventing back pain and neck pain.

 Breathe into Your Belly

 Referencing an earlier video I made about the importance of proper breathing mechanics for low back health-youtube video, the simple act of breathing isn’t so simple for most of us.
 After being locked into a slouched, seated posture since the first grade, the majority of Americans breathe using accessory respiratory muscles in our chest and neck.
 These muscles ideally are only used for posture, but may also be used for breathing during times of extreme stress like flight or fight scenarios (think of being chased by a lion on the Sarengetti).

 An easy drill to fix this is to breathe using your diaphragm.
 Place one hand on your stomach and the other on the center of your chest, then take slow, shallow belly breaths by pressing your bottom hand forward without letting your chest move (use the top hand as a sensor to detect any unwanted breathing from the chest).